cord-burmeister/x3plus_docs/docs/01-L0 - Base/700-Simulation/720-Gazebo-Simulation.md

    - Worlds and models that work in Gazebo can be easily ported to Ignition³.

 6. **Plugin Support**:
-   - **Ignition Gazebo** supports various plugin types from Gazebo Classic³.
+   - **Ignition Gazebo** supports various plugin types from Gazebo Classic.

 In summary, Ignition Gazebo builds upon the lessons learned from Gazebo Classic, providing a more modular and extensible framework for robotic simulations.
 The transition from Classic to Ignition is part of a new era for Gazebo, and the community has played a crucial role in its success.